nodejs/citgm/README.md

   -u, --uid <uid>             Set the uid (posix only) -g, --gid <uid>             Set the gid (posix only)
 ```

+When using a JSON config file, the properties need to be the same as the
+longer-form CLI options.
+You can also use environment variables.
+For example,
+`CITGM_TEST_PATH=$HOME/bin` is the same as `--test-path $HOME/bin`.

 The tool requires online access to the npm registry to run.
 If you want to
 point to a private npm registry, then you'll need to set that up in your